andreasmuelder/statecharts.online/chapters/06-final-states-choices-and-history.md

 ---

 Ready to continue?
-Head over to [Chapter 7: Implementation Strategies](07-implementation-strategies.md)
+Head over to [Chapter 7: Execution Semantics](07-execution-semantics.md)

 [Back to top](#top)